Bedroom Tax - size criteria in the social rented sector

 - any other child (other than a foster child or child whose main home is elsewhere)

-- a child who is severely disabled and unable to share
+- a child who is disabled and unable to share.
+Please complete an Additional Room for Child application form [173Kb].

 - a carer, who does not live with you, but provides you or your partner with regular overnight care.
-You can find out if you count as a "person requiring an overnight carer".
+Please complete an Overnight Carer application form [491Kb].

 Who will be affected?